rushorahman/DevOps/README.md

 # Jenkins-Installation

-Steps on building z Jenkins EC2 Server
+Steps on building a Jenkins EC2 Server